ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ---

 copyright:
-  years: 2016, 2018
+  years: 2017, 2018
-lastupdated: "2018-09-25"
+lastupdated: "2018-10-17"

 ---

+{:new_window: target="_blank"}
 {:shortdesc: .shortdesc}
+{:screen: .screen}
 {:codeblock: .codeblock}
-{:screen: .screen}
+{:pre: .pre}
 {:tip: .tip}
-{:pre: .pre}

 # Creating and invoking actions
 {: #openwhisk_actions}

-Actions are stateless code snippets that run on the {{site.data.keyword.openwhisk}} platform.
-For example, an action can be used to detect the faces in an image, respond to a database change, aggregate a set of API calls, or post a tweet.
+With {{site.data.keyword.openwhisk}}, you can create stateless code snippets that are set to perform one, specific task called actions.
 {:shortdesc}

+**What is an action?**

-Actions can be explicitly invoked, or run in response to an event.
-In either case, each run of an action results in an activation record that is identified by a unique activation ID.
-The input to an action and the result of an action are a dictionary of key-value pairs, where the key is a string and the value is a valid JSON value.
-Actions can also be composed of calls to other actions or a defined sequence of actions.
+An action is a small piece of code that can be explicitly invoked or set to automatically run in response to an event.
+In either case, each run results in a record that is identified by a unique activation ID.
+The input and the result of an action can be seen as key-value pairs.
+The key is a string and the value is a valid JSON value.
+An action can be written in the language of your choice and provided to the service as either source code or a Docker image.
+The action code runs when it is directly invoked by the Cloud Functions API, CLI, or iOS SDK.
+An action can automatically respond to events from IBM Cloud or third-party services.

-An action can be written as a JavaScript, Swift, Python, PHP function, as a Java method, or as any binary-compatible executable such as Go programs and custom executables packaged as Docker containers.
-Learn how to create, invoke, and debug actions in your preferred development environment.
+**Why would I use an action?**

+By using actions, you limit the amount of time that your code is running, which lowers your overhead costs.

+Actions can be used for several different reasons in your applications.
+For example, an action can be used to detect faces in an image, respond to changes in a database, aggregate a set of API calls, or even post a tweet.

+**Can I use more than one action at a time?**

+Yes!
+You can use actions to call other actions, or you can string actions together to create sequences.
+To make this work, the output of one action would be the input for another action which would provide an output that can be used to trigger another action and so on.
+You can even bundle the group of actions that you create to form a package.
+With a package you can reuse common actions or sequences just by calling the package instead of configuring the action or sequence again.

 ## Creating JavaScript actions
 {: #creating-and-invoking-javascript-actions}